Blackboard Ultra: Content Editor (Add and Format Content)

 Use the Text Options to emphasize your text with bold, italics, underscore, and more.

-Use the Lists options to create tables, align the text, create bulleted and numbered lists, and more.
+Use the Lists options to create bulleted and numbered lists, adjust line height options (single, double, etc.), and specify the text direction.

 Use the Insert/Edit Link button in the editor to add links.

 Enter or paste the link URL and add the link text.
-As a best practice, when creating a link you should ensure that your link conveys clear and accurate information about the destination.
-For example, instead of linking to the text Click here, include the full title of the destination page, such as Lesley Support Hub
+When creating a link you should ensure that your link text conveys clear and accurate information about the destination.
+For example, instead of linking to the text Click here, include the full title of the destination page, such as Lesley Support Hub.
+Refer to the Accessibility Checklist for more information.

 Upload Files and Attachments

-As a best practice, you should link to content that you find online (including journal articles and library resources).
+• Link to Online Content: Link to content that you find online (including journal articles and library resources).
 This helps to drive additional traffic to the site and show that the content is being used.
 Additionally, downloading files, journal articles, and library resources and then uploading them to your course may be a violation of copyright.
+Need help finding online resources?
+Have questions about fair use and copyright?
+Reach out to a librarian: asklib@lesley.edu!

 To attach a file, click on the Attachment button in the text editor.